VasilGVasilev/softuni-React/softuniReact/08. React-Hooks/NB.md

     }, [url]);

+Hooks rules:
+    Always call hooks at the top level of component Never call hooks in loops, conditions, nested functions

+    This is the only way so that React knows what Hooks are and where to find them, remember that React compares nodes for re-rendering, so if else may change the node tree

+    If you do ( custom hook inside component method ):

+        const taskDeleteHandler = async (taskId) => {
+            // update server
+            await useFetch(URL);
+            // update UI
+            setTasks(state => state.filter(x => x._id != taskId));
+        };

+        ERROR -> React Hook 'useFetch' is called in function 'taskDeleteHandler' that is neither a React function component nor a custom React Hook function.
+React component names must start with an uppercase letter.

 Idea for articles -> show which methods return a new reference to an array/object to know what to use in setState()